Douglas Henshall In “The Darkness”

 In his first role after Shetland, Henshall starred as villain Daniel Long in the Netflix thriller “Who is Eric Carter?”

 The thriller followed the story of Erin Collantes, a British teacher living in Spain.
-Her seemingly ordinary life took a dramatic turn when she becomes involved in a supermarket robbery.
+Her seemingly ordinary life took a dramatic turn when she became involved in a supermarket robbery.

-The first season of Who Is Erin Carter? consisted of seven episodes and premiered in August 2023.
+The first season of Who Is Erin Carter? had seven episodes and premiered in August 2023.

 Henshall said to Radio Times: “It’s very difficult to make conscious decisions about what you’re going to do when you’re a 57-year-old white man.

-Douglas Henshall unveiled a plaque in his name in November 2022 as a thanks from Shetland for the success of the popular BBC TV series.
+Douglas Henshall unveiled a plaque in his name in November 2022 as a thank you from Shetland for the success of the popular BBC TV series.

 CBS Studios: